SumoLogic/sumologic-documentation/docs/quickstart/index.md

 ---
 slug: /quickstart
-title: Quick Start your Sumo experience
+title: Quickstart your Sumo experience
 ---

 Sumo Logic provides extensive features and options to gather, monitor, and analyze data, manage your infrastructure, integrate with third party applications, and so much more!